SciCompKL/CoDiPack/documentation/Tutorial8.md

       }
 ~~~~

-The change is quite simple but would lead to the above mentioned problem, that the tape size would increase
-with each loop iteration.
+The change is quite simple but would lead to the above mentioned problem, that the tape size would increase with each loop iteration.
-The tape is not reset in CoDiPack with the setActive call since, we want to be able to exlude code regions from the taping process.
+'setActive' does not reset the in CoDiPack since we want to be able to exclude code regions from the taping process.
-The reset of the tape has to be done manually with the reset function of the ReverseTapeInterface.
+The reset of the tape has to be done manually with the 'reset' function of the ReverseTapeInterface.

 This adds just one call inside of the loop:
 ~~~~{.cpp}